 Continuous improvement is a skill requirement for all staff working across healthcare.
-Below we have listed some of the most popular Quality Improvement (QI) tools to help you carry out and sustain changes that enhance patient safety and patient care in your area of work.
+On these pages we have listed some of the most popular Quality Improvement (QI) tools.
+These will help you carry out and sustain changes that enhance patient safety and patient care in your area of work.

 Follow the links for a description of each tool and more information about them, including some downloadable blank templates.

 The ‘Five Whys’ analysis

 By asking the question ‘why?’ you can peel away the layers of an issue to get to its root-cause.
 This is a simple diagnosis approach to help understand the root cause of a problem.

 Process mapping can be used to help a team visualise and understand where the problems are and identify opportunities for improvement.
 This tool can identify duplication, variation, and unnecessary steps.

 Effective communication and engagement is an essential component in helping to implement improvement.
 This approach will help you to understand who your important stakeholders are and how to communicate with them.

 Driver Diagrams offer a structured way to plan improvements from a clear aim to the ideas for improvements.

 A systematic approach to testing ideas for making improvements.
 This will help you identify, carry out and evaluate the changes you make.

 These tools will help you to track a few measures over time and run a simple analysis to determine whether your changes have led to improvement.